luischanu/TinyVM/README.md

 # Known Issues

-* When statically assigning an IPv6 address, IPv6 Auto-Configuration is not disabled, and the Default Gateway is still learned via the IPv6 Router Advertisement from the gateway.
-However, the statically configured gateway is still used over the dynamically learned Default Gateway as it's assigned a lower administrative distance.
-This can be visible with the following command: ```route -A inet6```
+* When statically assigning an IPv6 address, IPv6 Auto-Configuration is not disabled, and the default gateway is still learned via the IPv6 Router Advertisement from the gateway.
+However, the statically configured gateway is still used over the dynamically learned default gateway as it's assigned a lower administrative distance.
+This can be observed with the following command: ```route -A inet6```

 <br>